-Mario Andretti won a lot of races over the course of his decades-long dominance as a race car driver – 109 total victories in major races, as a matter of fact.
-He is one of only two drivers to have won Formula One, IndyCar, World Sportscar Championship and NASCAR races.
-He’s taken home the trophy for the Daytona 500 and the Formula One World Championship.
+Mario Andretti won many races throughout his decades-long dominance as a car driver, with 109 total victories in significant races.
+He is one of only two drivers to have won Formula One, IndyCar, World Sportscar Championship, and NASCAR races.
+In addition, he’s taken home the trophy for the Daytona 500 and the Formula One World Championship.

 But despite 25 total starts, he’s only crossed the finish line first at the Indianapolis 500 a single time.
 This weekend will mark the 50th anniversary of that historic win.
 Andretti, who remains an active ambassador of the sport at the age of 79, will be honored Sunday when the Indianapolis 500 is run for the 103rd time.

 It takes moxie to strap yourself into a rocket on wheels and drive non-stop for 3:11:14.71, and Andretti has it.
 Here’s how:

 In 1969, Mario Andretti was ready for the Indianapolis 500.
 He’d finished dead last the year before, but now he was back with a new car he believed in.
 But a horrific, fiery crash in practice run just a few days before the race left Andretti with burns on his face and a car totaled beyond repair.

 Andretti’s team had the scramble to prepare another car to be ready to run.
 The primary concern was the engine’s tendency to overheat.
 The car made it through qualifying, but modifications were being made to the cooling system through the early morning hours before the race.